wp-plugins/rublon/readme.txt

 == Changelog ==

+= 2.1.5 =
+* Improved compatibility with some non-standard PHP server configurations

 = 2.1.4 =
 * Logout remotely from WordPress by removing a trusted device
 * Improved memory management